Curatorial text by Yijing Li

 This realization gradually emerged through conversations with Michael Flomen, Ursula Handleigh, and Julia Rose Sutherland.
 Each approaches photography differently, yet all three ask a similar question: What happens when we stop treating light as something we use and begin encountering it as something with its own temporality?

 His photograms are not photograms of fireflies.
 They are photograms made with fireflies.
 The insects are not subjects positioned before a camera; their bioluminescent movements generate the image itself.
-Light traces its own path across photosensitive paper.
+Light traces its own path across photogram.
 Looking at these images, I was reminded of László Moholy-Nagy’s belief that photography could reveal dimensions of reality inaccessible to ordinary perception.
 Yet Flomen’s work seems to push this proposition further.
 What remains on the photogram is not a frozen instant but the accumulation of movements through darkness.
 Time leaves a trace.

 If Flomen’s work allows us to see the movement of time, Ursula Handleigh’s practice invites us to inhabit its rhythms through life cycle.